-- · Help us have greater understanding and insight. - · Help us grow in compassion and care. - · Empower us to replace unhelpful habits with more effective ones. - · Help our hearts to become more Christ-like. - Open our eyes to the opportunities to help and minister to those who surround us.
+- Help us have greater understanding and insight. - Help us grow in compassion and care. - Empower us to replace unhelpful habits with more effective ones. - Help our hearts to become more Christ-like. - Open our eyes to the opportunities to help and minister to those who surround us.

-After prayer, take 30 seconds to share the materials they should review before the next meeting.
+After prayer, take 30 seconds to share the materials they should review

-After sharing the materials and prayer points, dismiss the group to a time of fellowship and refreshments, if available.
-11
+After sharing the materials and prayer points, dismiss the group to a time of fellowship and refreshments, if